awslabs/aws-iot-device-client/README.md

 * The client-side Fleet Provisioning feature enables you to replace provisional credentials with device-specific ones when you onboard a fleet of devices to AWS IoT Core.
 It creates a device specific certificate and private key, and registers the device on AWS IoT Core.
 ### List of Supported Platforms
-The AWS IoT Device Client currently works by default on IoT devices with common microprocessors (x86_64 or ARM architectures), and common Linux software environments (Debian, Ubuntu, and RHEL).
+The AWS IoT Device Client currently works by default on IoT devices with common microprocessors (x86_64, ARM, MIPS architectures), and common Linux software environments (Debian, Ubuntu, and RHEL).
-Tested devices: Raspberry Pi 4, <Add others>

 ## Installation